 Allegations of discriminatory or inequitable behaviour emanating from the actions of a member towards a fellow member, associate member, visitor, guest, volunteer, staff member or potential staff member, officer, consultant, agent or service provider will be investigated within the Complaints Procedure applying to a Breach of the Club Equality Policy.
 If an incident involving a member of the Club is alleged to have occurred involving or potentially involving the conduct of a member at another golf club and reported to the Club in accordance with that club’s policies, the member shall be subject to a Disciplinary Hearing at the Club.

-Allegations of discriminatory or inequitable behaviour emanating from the actions of a visitor to the Club who is a member of a golf club affiliated to the English, Scottish or Welsh Golf Unions towards a fellow member, associate member, visitor, guest, volunteer, staff member or potential staff member, officer, consultant, agent or service provider will be initially investigated by the [Secretary OR Manager] of the Club.
-If the evidence leads the [Secretary OR Manager] to conclude that a breach of the Club Equality Policy has likely occurred, the evidence should be passed to the home club of the alleged offender to be further investigated and dealt with in accordance with their Disciplinary Procedures.
+Allegations of discriminatory or inequitable behaviour emanating from the actions of a visitor to the Club who is a member of a golf club affiliated to the English, Scottish or Welsh Golf Unions towards a fellow member, associate member, visitor, guest, volunteer, staff member or potential staff member, officer, consultant, agent or service provider will be initially investigated by the Secretary OR Manager of the Club.
+If the evidence leads the Secretary OR Manager to conclude that a breach of the Club Equality Policy has likely occurred, the evidence should be passed to the home club of the alleged offender to be further investigated and dealt with in accordance with their Disciplinary Procedures.
 If the home club declines to investigate the allegation, the Club may refer the incident to the relevant Home Golf Union for action under their Disciplinary Policy and Procedures.
 If such a situation occurs and the allegation is proven, the Club, in addition to any sanction imposed at that hearing, will exercise their own prerogative in respect of initiating an appropriate action and which will be limited to the authority of the Club, against the alleged offender on behalf of the club.

-Allegations of discriminatory and inequitable behaviour emanating from the actions of a visitor to the Club who is not a member of a golf club affiliated to any of the Home Unions towards a member, fellow member, associate member, visitor, guest, volunteer, staff member or potential staff member, officer, consultant, agent or service provider will be initially investigated by the [Secretary OR Manager] of the Club.
-If the evidence leads the [Secretary/Manager] to conclude that a breach of the Club Equality Policy has likely occurred, the evidence should be passed to the appropriate authorities for action under the Equality Laws and to the relevant Home Union for action under their Disciplinary Policy and Procedures.
+Allegations of discriminatory and inequitable behaviour emanating from the actions of a visitor to the Club who is not a member of a golf club affiliated to any of the Home Unions towards a member, fellow member, associate member, visitor, guest, volunteer, staff member or potential staff member, officer, consultant, agent or service provider will be initially investigated by the Secretary OR Manager of the Club.
+If the evidence leads the Secretary/Manager to conclude that a breach of the Club Equality Policy has likely occurred, the evidence should be passed to the appropriate authorities for action under the Equality Laws and to the relevant Home Union for action under their Disciplinary Policy and Procedures.
 If such a situation occurs and the allegation is proven, the Club, in addition to any sanction imposed at that hearing, will exercise their own prerogative in respect of initiating an action against the alleged offender banning them from the Club for a period of time to be agreed.
 In the event that an allegation is proven the Club (cognisant of Human Rights Law) will use its best endeavours to notify other clubs of the outcome and of the name of the offender.

 In all cases the alleged offender will be invited to attend the Disciplinary Hearing.
 If this invitation is declined then the hearing shall proceed in their absence.